Geforce132/BaseDefense/README.md

 Contributing
 ------------

-NOTE: No contributions will be accepted during modjam (as per the modjam rules).
-The following paragraph does only apply after modjam 4 has ended!

 We happily accept contributions.
 The best way to do this is to fork Simple Event on GitHub, add your changes, and then submit a pull request.
 We'll look at it, make comments, and merge it into our master if everything works out.